chizzletaz/BakeAndBinge/README.md

 ## **Structure Level**
 ### **Interaction Design and Information Design**
-The overall look is kept the same on each page as much as possible, to enhances single-use-learning:
+The overall look is kept the same on each page as much as possible, to enhance single-use-learning:
-- Header and footer are kept mostly the same on each page.
+- The header and footer are kept mostly the same on each page.
 - Buttons are styled in the same way.
 - The use of colours are kept the same on each page.

 The navigation is kept simple and consistent:
 - A responsive navigation bar at the top of the page.
-- A landing page with clearly indicating the options for first time users.
+- A landing page with clearly indicating the options and information for first time users.
 - The logo at the top of the page is also the link to the home page.
 - Buttons can be used to navigate.